-In a judicial proceeding to review the validity of a regulation, the record of review is limited to the contents of the rulemaking file prepared pursuant to
+In a proceeding for a judicial declaration as to the validity of a regulation, the record of review is limited to the contents of the rulemaking file.
+This limitation is too restrictive.
+It precludes review of essential materials that are not included